ThomasSt0rm/VNI/Docs/Users.md

 * Engineers

-Table with users and obfuscated password can be found below:
+Table with users and obfuscated password can be found below: john      Developer walter  Engineer
-John Snow     Developer
-Walter White  Engineer
-Jerard Moeder Developer
+jerard Developer